Family Law Attorneys in Rockville, Maryland

-A divorce and its aftermath are intensely emotional periods of time for families.
-Trying to figure out a suitable arrangement for matters such as property division, child custody, child support, and spousal maintenance can be extremely stressful.
-It is not advisable to go it alone without a divorce lawyer, since the decisions made during this process may have an impact on everyone in your family for many years to come.
+Divorce and its aftermath are intensely emotional periods of time for families.
+Trying to figure out a suitable arrangement for matters such as property division, child custody, child support, and spousal maintenance can be highly stressful.
+It is not advisable to go it alone without a divorce lawyer, since the decisions made during this process may impact everyone in your family for many years to come.

 The most common form of divorce is an absolute divorce, for which you need legal grounds in Maryland.
-You can get an absolute divorce based on adultery, a 12-month separation, cruelty, excessively vicious conduct, insanity, and some types of criminal convictions.
+You can get an absolute divorce based on adultery, a 12-month separation, cruelty, excessively vicious conduct, insanity, and criminal convictions.
 In most cases, couples proceed with a divorce based on a 12-month separation.
 Divorce often gives rise to conflicts over property division, child custody, child support, and alimony.

 Maryland follows the rule of equitable property division.
 Each spouse can keep his or her own separate property.
 However, marital property will be divided according to what the court feels is fair, and the division may not be equal.
 In some cases, couples can agree on how to divide their property with the help of an attorney, and a written agreement is simply submitted to the court for approval.
 In other cases, spouses have already entered into a prenuptial agreement prior to getting married and specified which of their property will be marital property and which will be separate.

 In cases in which parents' income is $180,000 a year or less, child support is usually determined according to the Maryland Child Support Guidelines.
 Judges have more discretion to vary from the guidelines when the combined parental incomes are greater than $180,000.

 Child custody and visitation require more sensitivity to individual circumstances.
 The court will consider the totality of the circumstances related to the care of the children and evaluate their best interests in coming up with an arrangement for custody and visitation.
 After custody has been established by the court, a parent with custody is presumed to be acting in a child's best interests.

-Call (301) 970-3811 or complete our online form to set up a consultation with a family law lawyer.
+Call or complete our online form to set up a consultation with a family law lawyer.